Get

 Does your cat give you emotional support?
 If yes, your cat can be a valuable therapy tool.

 For this reason, start by allowing it to interact with crowds as much as possible.
-Your feline friend must acclimatize with its future role to prepare it for endless interactions with new faces.
+Your feline friend must acclimatize with their future role to prepare them for endless interactions with new faces.

 2. Book a Home Observation and Assessment

-Although your kitty does not require special training for its new role, it requires an evaluation and observation by qualified personnel to determine if it can work as a therapy animal.
-The personnel test a cat’s behavioral skill and the owner’s relation with the animal.
+Although your kitty does not require special training for their new role, they require an evaluation and observation by qualified personnel to determine if they can work as a therapy animal.
+The personnel tests a cat’s behavioral skills and the owner’s relation with the animal.

 3. Book Group Observation and Assessment